T-Troll/alienfx-tools/Doc/alienfx-gui.md

 `AlienFX-GUI` is AWCC in 500kb.
 Not 500Mb!

 What it **cannot** do in compare to AWCC?
-- No over clocking and down volt.
+- No overclock (but can come soon...) and downvolt.
 Anyway, ThrottleStop or XTU do the job better.
 - No audio control.
 Being honest, never use it into AWCC.
 - No huge picture or animations, interface is as minimalistic as possible.
 - No services and drivers which send you usage data in Dell, consume RAM and slow down system.